mdi-group/2025-04-mace-field/README.md

 ## Release assets

-The large artefacts for this paper are distributed through the matching GitHub release assets described in [GITHUB_RELEASE.md](GITHUB_RELEASE.md).
+The large artefacts for this paper are distributed through the matching GitHub release assets described in the [latest release](https://github.com/mdi-group/2025-04-mace-field/releases/tag/resubmitted).
 These archives contain the heavy files that are too large for the main repository, including full training logs, model checkpoints, processed dataset bundles, and saved MLMD trajectories.

 Extract the assets into the matching workflow folders before rerunning the full paper analyses: